codeblocklab/codeblocklab.github.io/docs/_posts/2025-05-05-project_Envs.md

 project: 1
 ---

+Isolated dev, staging and prod environments on AWS with Terraform/Terragrunt for safe, GitOps-ready deployments

 <!--more-->

 We implement isolated and independently managed **staging** and **production** environments on AWS using Terraform and Terragrunt.
 This setup enables teams to test infrastructure and application changes in a safe, production-like environment before promotion, following GitOps and DevSecOps best practices.